vmware-tanzu-labs/educates-training-platform/docs/portal-rest-api/session-management.rst

 The users browser should be redirected to this URL path on the training portal host.
 Accessing the URL will activate the workshop session and then redirect the user to the workshop dashboard.

 If the workshop session is not activated, which confirms allocation of the session, the session will be deleted after 60 seconds.

+When a user is redirected back to the URL for the index page, a query string parameter will be supplied to notify of the reason the user is being returned.
+This can be used to display a banner or other indication as to why they were returned.

+The name of the query string parameter is ``notification`` and the possible values are:

+* ``session-deleted`` - Used when the workshop session was completed or restarted.
+* ``workshop-invalid`` - Used when the name of the workshop environment supplied when attempting to create the workshop was invalid.
+* ``session-unavailable`` - Used when capacity has been reached and a workshop session cannot be created.
+* ``session-invalid`` - Used when an attempt is made to access a session which doesn't exist.
+This can occur when the workshop dashboard is refreshed sometime after the workshop session had expired and been deleted.

 Associating sessions with a user
 --------------------------------